 The infographic will be opened in the infographic viewer.

 In the above example, the Demographic Profile infographic is opened for the site 633 Webber St, which has 1, 3, 5 mile rings around the location.

-- To view a different infographic for this site, expand the Demographic Summary drop-down list on the top left and select it.
+- To view a different infographic for this site, expand the Demographic Summary drop-down list on the top left and choose it.

-- To view the infographic for a different site, click the edit icon next to the site name to open the Select site dialog
+- To view the infographic for a different site, click Edit next to the site name to open the Select site dialog box.

-- Click on the top right to open this infographic template and edit it.
+- Click Edit on the top right to open this infographic template and edit it.

-- Click to share this infographic with others in the organization.
+- Click Share to share this infographic with others in the organization.

 The smallest ring is initially selected.
-To view the infographic for one of the larger rings, expand the 1 mile drop-down menu and select it.
+To view the infographic for one of the larger rings, expand the 1 mile drop-down menu and choose it.
 You can also:

 - Enable the Side by side comparison toggle, to view a side by side comparison infographic for all the rings

 - Click Add sites to compare to open the Select Site dialog box and add more sites to the side by side comparison.

 - Click Compare with geographies to view a side by side comparison of the site with the geographies within which the site address is located: for sites in the USA, that is the ZIP Code, County, State, and USA.
 For polygon and geography sites, the centroid of the site is used to determine the associated geographies.